 The Mathematics Department, since 2013 housed in the new Andrew Wiles Building, is also one of the largest and best in the UK and contains within it many world-class research groups.
 This is reflected in the wide choice of mathematics topics available to you, especially in the fourth year.

-Recent graduates secured positions in diverse occupational areas such as software development, teaching, research, the public sector including the civil and diplomatic services, journalism, and financial and investment analysis both in the UK and abroad.
-A smaller group of graduates go on to further academic study.
+Graduates secure positions in diverse occupational areas such as software development, teaching, research, the public sector, including the civil and diplomatic services, and journalism both in the UK and abroad.
+Around 30% of graduates go on to further academic study.

-All parts of the course in the first year are compulsory.
-In the second and third years some units are compulsory, consisting of core mathematics and philosophy and bridge papers on philosophy of mathematics and on foundations (logic and set theory), but you also choose options.
-The structure of the fourth year Master’s level is currently under review.
+In the first year all parts of the course are compulsory.
+In the second and third years some subjects are compulsory, consisting of core mathematics and philosophy and bridge papers on philosophy of mathematics and on foundations (logic and set theory), but you also choose options.
+In the fourth year there are no compulsory subjects, and you can do all Mathematics, all Philosophy, or a combination of the two.

 A typical weekly timetable